 Eventually, we resorted to what doctors and teachers had been recommending for years: medication.
 I’d read enough books and talked to enough parents to know that, for some children, medication is salvation.
 Maybe it would help Liam.
 “It can take a while to find the right medication at the right dose,” his doctor warned us.
 Liam tried various meds at various doses.
 Adderall, Ritalin, Concerta, Strattera, Focalin.
 When Liam exhibited signs of agitation, the doctor added Zoloft to the mix.

 We were patient, but the meds offered no benefit to Liam whatsoever.
-In fact, they caused horrible side effects like insomnia, weight loss, and finally, tics.
+In fact, they caused horrible side effects like sleeplessness, appetite loss, and finally, tics.
 Liam started licking his lips so much that the skin around them grew red and raw.
 He blinked his eyes forcefully, his whole face contorting into a kooky jack o’ lantern.
 Then he would open his mouth as if he was going to yawn but he never yawned.
 His mouth just stayed open, sometimes for several seconds.
 When the tics continued for weeks after we stopped the medication, I took Liam to a pediatric neurologist two hours away.

 “When will the tics will go away?”
 I asked, but she couldn’t say.